 - How to Understand your Child’s IEP Assessments

-- IEE Independent Evals
+- IEE Independent Evaluations

-- IEP Testing Info for Parents
+- IEP Testing Information for Parents

 Also, for the purposes of this post, I am going to assume that you have requested your evaluations correctly.
-That is, you put your written request into the team, and that you provided examples as to why you believe these evaluations are warranted.
+That is, you put your written request into the team, and you provided examples as to why you believe these evaluations are warranted.
 If you have not done that, please go back to my “how to request” post linked above and do that.

-If you only made a casual request, and didn’t provide any reasoning or documentation, do that now.
+If you only made a casual request and didn’t provide any reasoning or documentation, do that now.

 But, if you did that, and the school still said no, read on.

 Can a school district refuse to evaluate my child for an IEP?

 The short answer is yes.